solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 Sometimes when you need to protect a service, the set of users that will need to access it is known in advance and does not change frequently.
 For example, these users might be other services or specific persons or teams in your organization.
 You might also want to retain direct control over how credentials are generated and when they expire.
-If one of these conditions apply to your use case, you should consider securing your service using [API Keys](https://en.wikipedia.org/wiki/Application_programming_interface_key).
-API keys are secure, long-lived UUIDs that clients must provide when sending request to a service that is protected using this method.
+If one of these conditions applies to your use case, you should consider securing your service using [API Keys](https://en.wikipedia.org/wiki/Application_programming_interface_key).
+API keys are secure, long-lived UUIDs that clients must provide when sending requests to a service that is protected using this method.

 {{% notice warning %}}
 It is important to note that **your services are only as secure as your API keys**; securing API keys and proper API key